os-loader/os-loader/server/core/repo/README.md

     desc:"Might be unstable",
-    stable:false, //if true shown also in production mode beta:true, //if set shown under beta releases id:"channel", //the channel id/name
+    stable:false, //if true shown also in production mode beta:true, //if set shown under beta releases
+    //if neither the beta nor the stable flag is set the channel is shown as daily id:"channel", //the channel id/name
     hooks:{
       install:{